 - Primary or secondary liver tumours.

 - Right-sided heart failure.

 - Aortic aneurysm.

-Differential diagnosis of obstructive jaundice or extrahepatic cholestasis:
+Differential diagnosis of obstructive jaundice or extrahepatic cholestasis includes:

 - Bile duct strictures (benign or malignant).

 Initial blood tests

 - FBC - normochromic anaemia, thrombocytosis or both.